revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

 No. Java provides a default no argument constructor if no explicit constructor is defined in a class.
-But if an explicit constructor has been defined, default constructor can’t be invoked and developer can use only those constructors which are defined in the class.
+But if an explicit constructor has been defined, default constructor can’t be invoked, and developer can use only those constructors which are defined in the class.

  </blockquote>